-The Directive on measures for a high common level of cybersecurity across the EU (NIS2, Tracker) aims to increase the level of cyber resilience across the EU.
+The Directive on measures for a high common level of cybersecurity across the EU (NIS2) aims to increase the level of cyber resilience across the EU.
 It does so by requiring all entities in the EU that provide critical services (e.g. energy, telecoms, cloud) to take appropriate cybersecurity measures.

 Cullen International released a series of reports comparing how different aspects of NIS2 have been transposed by EU countries.